dcit202Andriod/Group-26---Recipe_app/README.md

 ## Responsibilities and Contributions

-> SEMANYOH NISSI KEKELI(Group leader): Was delegated the task of working on the home page with image slider and did it to full effect.
+> SEMANYOH NISSI KEKELI(Group leader) [10948508] (lordofcodess): Was delegated the task of working on the home page with image slider and did it to full effect.

 > KINBOBOYE PRINCESS NAOMI: Was delegated the task of creating the nav bar and accomplished it.

-> TAY ANDREW KWESI, OFOSU ELIZABETH, ADDO JUDE NYAMEBA BEDIAKO: Were delgated the task of creating the add recipe page.
+> TAY ANDREW KWESI, OFOSU ELIZABETH [10945805] (Lyzzie-leo), ADDO JUDE NYAMEBA BEDIAKO: Were delgated the task of creating the add recipe page.

 > AGBENYEGAH JUDE MENSAH(10947803), NANA KONADU OWUSU: Were delegated the task of creating the recipe details page.

+> GYASI ERNEST, SEBUABE OSBORNE JAHDIEL, AKOTO SAMUEL KOMLA: Were delegated the task of creating the search bar functionality.